3kh0/ext-remover/README.md

 # EXT-REMOVER
 This is a curated list of exploits for ChromeOS.
 It started with LTBEEF, and now there is more!
-Many of these exploits can destroy your computer if used improperly.
-So PLEASE PLEASE make sure you follow these instructions very carefully!
+Many of these exploits can destroy your computer if misused.
+So PLEASE, PLEASE make sure you follow these instructions very carefully!
 If you need help ask it <a href="https://github.com/3kh0/ext-remover/discussions">here</a>

 Please use these only when you have permission, I (3kh0) do not condone the use of any exploits for illegal purposes!

 **ATTENTION ALL SYS ADMINS!!!**

-Hello, I am Echo and I created this repo in order to give exploits for the masses and to prove one thing, Chromebooks are literal trash, and a poor excuse for a computer.
-They are full of exploits, you might think you blocked/patched them all but then 3 more pop up.
-It is an endless game of whack-a-mole.
-Treat your students to a Windows computer, they will thank you.
-And don't you dare start to think "My school district does not have that kind of money", it most likely does!
-How much are you paying the blocker companies?
-Think about that.
+go away pls

 <img width="250px" src="https://user-images.githubusercontent.com/58097612/191354621-bf7ff072-b9d7-46b5-994a-4d2adbf0e4f3.png">
 Image Credit: LittleMissNyan